Name | django-kafka JSON |

 ### `producer.suppress`

-Use the `producer.suppress` decorator and context manager to suppress the producing of messages generated by the `Producer` class during a particular context.
+Use the `producer.suppress` function decorator and context manager to suppress the producing of messages generated by the `Producer` class during a particular context.

 ```python